 Our HydroBCAA +Energy supplement is a perfect powdered option for those looking for both the muscle growth and repair of high-quality BCAAs, as well as an added boost of energy, thanks to the inclusion of caffeine.
 We have also included electrolytes as part of our mix.
 Electrolytes will help you with your overall hydration after a tough workout, which is especially important if you are consuming pre-workouts that contain caffeine and creatine.

-Another brand that might catch your interest is Mr. Hyde Icon, which serves 2.5 grams of BCAAs per 15 gram serving.
+Another brand that might catch your interest is HYDE Pre Workout, which serves 2.5 grams of BCAAs per 15 gram serving.
 This product is an all-in best pre-workout supplement for high-level athletes, formulated with a patented blend of premium fully-dosed ingredients to boost all aspects of an individual’s training.

 When to Take BCAA Supplements